chenan02/saigo/exercise-001-corpus/README.md

 6 raiko
 ...
 ```

 In case of ties, any ordering is fine as long as it is deterministic (so that you can write proper tests!)
+To simplify things you may consider uppercase letters indistinguishable from lowercase letters.

 # Implementation
 The purpose of this exercise is to teach usage of basic Go elements and packages like `map, sort, strings`.
 So please refrain from installing custom packages.
 Your imports should look something like this: